Are we heartbroken with the things that break the heart of God?

 "I'll never be the same again," she said there in my office.

 I know some people would think Lori was a young and impressionable young woman who was teetering on the edge of fanaticism.
-You cannot, however, dispute the fact that a third or more of the world's population knows nothing about Jesus Christ.
-Still, many think Lori was over-reacting.
+However, we cannot dispute that a third or more of the world's population knows nothing about Jesus Christ.
+Still, many think Lori was overreacting.
 While they wish some way could be found to get the Gospel to these unreached peoples, they do not feel a driving inner compulsion to do it.
 They excuse their lack of driving passion by saying that these people have their own religion.
 Lori need not be alarmed, they argue.
-Their feeling is that all people everywhere are talking to and trying to serve what will turn out to be the same God.
+They feel that everyone everywhere is talking to and trying to serve what will turn out to be the same God.

 "Doesn't God accept all people's worship?" they ask.
 "He is merciful and understanding.
 So, isn't He going to save those who are sincere in following their own religion?"

-The events of Jonah's story give us some answers to these questions.
+The events of Jonah's story give us answers to these questions.
 That's because the Ninevites were not Jews.
 They lived 500 miles from Jonah's Galilee home.
 Nineveh -- whose ruins can be seen today in modern-day Iraq -- was the capital city of the feared Assyrian empire.
 God's dealings with this pagan city and its inhabitants help us answer the question: Are people of other religions really lost?
 Answers to an oft-asked question

 Note: The word "heathen" in the title is not used in a pejorative or negative sense.
 This was the classic way questions about the eternal destiny of the unreached or unevangelized were worded.